aliciamurma/aliciamurma/README.md

 🔭 Biochemist and biotechnologist

-🔭 Electrochemical sensors developer with biomedical applications
+🔭 Developer of electrochemical sensors with biomedical applications

 💬 Contact me